Deformation of Sasakian metrics: Examples

 \subsection{Circle bundles over complex tori}

-We present an example of a family of transversely K\"{a}hler flows in which the stability of Sasakian metrics does not hold.
+We present an example of deformations of the Reeb flow of a Sasakian manifold which does not admit compatible Sasakian metrics.

-Let $X$ be an projective complex torus with a positive holomorphic line bundle $E$.
+Let $X$ be an projective complex torus with a positive holomorphic line bundle~$E$.
 We fix a Hermitian metric on $E$ so that its curvature form is positive.
-Let $M$ be the unit circle bundle of $E$.
-Then $M$ has a Sasakian metric whose underlying transversely K\"{a}hler flow is defined by the fibers of the circle bundle.
+Let~$M$ be the unit circle bundle of $E$.
+Then~$M$ has a Sasakian metric whose underlying transversely K\"{a}hler flow is defined by the fibers of the $S^{1}$-bundle by the Boothby-Wang construction due to Hatakeyama (Corollary of Theorem~4 of~\cite{Hatakeyama}).